Table of Contents

 Come on people, wake up and smell the coffee.
 Developers tend to improve the app’s efficiency in an update which means it doesn’t use as much battery.
 If you don’t update your apps, you’re missing out.

 6) You never update the phone’s operating system

-Similar to the apps, a new version of the operating system will most likely be more battery efficient than your current version.
-We know, it is annoying when things change on the phone but isn’t it more annoying to run out of battery in the middle of catching Mew on Pokemon Go or trying to level up in Super Mario Run?
+Like the apps, a new version of the operating system will most likely be more battery efficient than your current version.
+We know it is annoying when things change on the phone but isn’t it more annoying to run out of battery in the middle of catching Mew on Pokemon Go or trying to level up in Super Mario Run?